Steelcase Think Review

 Ease of Assembly

+The Think delivers another stellar performance in this category.
 This chair shows up pretty much completely built, rendering directions unnecessary and earning it top marks for this category.

-— David Wise and Austin Palmer
+— Hayley Thomas, David Wise, and Austin Palmer